Tye Ruotolo: ONE Championship

 On May 20, 2022, Ruotolo faced Garry Tonon at ONE 157 for his submission grappling debut in the promotion.
 He submitted Tonon by D'Arce choke in 97 seconds.
 This win earned Ruotolo his first Performance of the Night bonus award.

-On December 3, 2022, Ruotolo faced former ONE Featherweight World Champion, Marat Gafurov in a submission grappling catchweight bout of 180lbs at ONE on Prime Video 5.
-Ruotolo summitted Gafurov by triangle armbar.
+On December 3, 2022, Ruotolo faced former ONE Featherweight World Champion, Marat Gafurov in a submission grappling catchweight bout of 180 lbs at ONE on Prime Video 5.
+Ruotolo submitted Gafurov by triangle armbar.
 This win earned Ruotolo his second Performance of the Night bonus award.

 Ruotolo was scheduled to face Reinier de Ridder on May 5, 2023, at ONE Fight Night 10.
 He won the match by unanimous decision.
 In his post-fight interview, Ruotolo challenged Nicholas Meregali to be his next opponent in ONE Championship.

 Ruotolo competed against Dagi Arslanaliev at ONE Fight Night 13 on August 5, 2023.
 He won the match by rear-naked choke submission and was awarded a Performance of the Night bonus award.

 Ruotolo competed against Magomed Abdulkadirov for the inaugural ONE Championship welterweight submission grappling title at ONE Fight Night 16 on November 3, 2023.
 He won the match by decision, winning the title and earning a $50,000 Performance of the Night bonus.

 Ruotolo was to make his first welterweight title-defense against Izaak Michell at ONE 166 on March 1, 2024.
-However, the bout was moved back to ONE Fight Night 21 on April 5, 2024 for unknown reasons.
+However, the bout was moved back to ONE Fight Night 21 on April 5, 2024, for unknown reasons.
 Ruotolo won the match by submission with an arm-in rear-naked choke.

 Ruotolo competed in a catchweight match against Jozef Chen at ONE Fight Night 23 on July 6, 2024.
 He won the match by decision.

 Ruotolo defended his ONE Championship welterweight title against Dante Leon at ONE Fight Night 31 on May 2, 2025.
 He won the match via unanimous decision.